 Quitting smoking and cutting down on alcohol can reduce your blood pressure numbers.

-To learn more about lowering your blood pressure, call Eastern Shore Heart Center or schedule an appointment using the online booking tool.
+To learn more about lowering your blood pressure, call Eastern Shore Heart Center or schedule an appointment using the convenient form.